acalypha9/c-project/README.md

 ## Project Overview

-Welcome to the **Phone Catalog**, my **Semester 1 C project** where i got into web scraping work!
+Welcome to the **Phone Catalog**, my **semester 1 of C project** where i got into web scraping work!
 This project showcases my ability to extract, clean, and manage large datasets, providing a valuable resource for anyone interested in mobile phone specifications.

 ## What is it?